lumikerttu/martin-events-client/README.md

 ```
 rake db:seed
 ```
-Open seed.db to rewrite last lines and put there your own mail-account and password and Login to your application:
+Open seed.db to edit last lines and put there your own mail-account and password and Login to your application:

 edit mail@ and password

-Create file secret.env to vendor folder:
+Create file secret.env to root folder:
 ```
 touch secret.env
 ```